gitGNU/gnu_stribog/README.txt

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).

 It is more difficult to install gEDA and friends.
-I shall tell it later.
+I possibly shall never tell about this here.

 LICENSE AND COPYRIGHT NOTES FOLLOW